In this guide, you will learn:

-Customer feedback is a story about how product or service helped your customers and met their requirements.
-There is no better and more reliable source of knowledge about the quality of your company than customer feedback.
+Customer feedback is an information given from the audience about how company, product or service helped customers and met their requirements.
+There is no better and more reliable source of knowledge about the quality of company than customer feedback.

 You know your product by heart.
 It’s every feature and application that has been thought through and discussed by you and your team thousands of times.
 Unfortunately, that is why you might not see its imperfections.